Tell us the truth about your infertility treatment experience!

 Endometrial Thickness and structure: With conventional IVF and with FET, endometrial lining at the time of the “trigger shot” or with the initiation of progesterone needs to preferably be at least 8 mm in sagittal thickness with a triple line (trilaminar) appearance.
 Anything less than an 8mm endometrial thickness is associated with a reduction in live birth rate per ET (embryo transfer).

-The main causes of a “poor” uterine lining are:
+The main causes of a “poor” uterine lining is damage to the basal endometrium because of:

 • Inflammation of the endometrium (endometritis) most commonly resulting from infected products left over following abortion, miscarriage, or birth.